Our services have been commented on as outstanding

 - Individual counselling

 - Counselling for Depression

 - Eye Movement Desensitisation Reprocessing (EMDR) Adult and Child trained trauma focused therapy

 - Solution Focused Therapy

 Quality and Effectiveness of our Service

-Time 4 You are all individual members of the British Association for Counselling & Psychotherapy (BACP) and work within their ethical framework.
-We have a proven track record of producing excellent outcomes and are committed to providing quality services in both managing and delivering evidence based psychological therapies.
+A Time 4 You practitioners are all individual members of the British Association for Counselling & Psychotherapy (BACP) and work within its ethical framework.
+We have a proven track record of producing excellent outcomes and are committed to providing quality services in both managing and delivering evidence-based psychological therapies.

 - The PHQ-9 and GAD-7 which are standardised measures used to monitor clinical outcomes as part of Efficacy’s Clinical Governance strategy.
 These are increasingly used in robust mental health research to indicate a diagnosis, a classification of severity and outcome monitoring within psychological therapy services.